GSI Crossover Kitchen Kit

 883850_240081402804966_775601661_o.jpg

-The functionality is great, and I especially appreciate the fact that GSI tries to design things that serve more than one purpose and can be used in different ways.
+The functionality is great, and I especially appreciate the fact that GSI tries to design things that can serve more than one purpose and be used in different ways.

 HEAT RESISTANCE

-My only problem came when I got home.
-I was hand-washing dishes in the sink (I clean them with baby wipes on the trail) when I noticed the front edge of the tongs and spatula weren't exactly smooth.
+I was hand-washing dishes in the sink (I clean them with baby wipes on the trail) when I noticed the front edges of the tongs and spatula weren't exactly smooth.
 I thought it may be dried food scraps, so I tried scrubbing it off.
 It wasn't coming off, and for good reason: the plastic edges had melted.
 Not enough to compromise the utensil, but enough to be a foreseeable problem.

-Let me note that these never sat in the pan or were stood up in the pot while cooking, nor was I doing any heavy frying with hot oil.
+Let me note that these never sat in the pan or stood up in the pot while cooking, nor was I doing any heavy frying with hot oil.
 The picture above was the longest they sat in the cookware, and that was only long enough to take the picture.
 Otherwise they were removed after stirring/serving and placed back on the table.

 I researched GSI's customer service online and found they weren't too keen on answering e-mails in a timely fashion.
 They, however, seemed to be Johnny-on-the-Spot when it came to phone calls.